How to Use Proxy with Python Requests

 pip install requests[socks]

-Now, you can specify and use the SOCKS proxy IP address in a variable in your code.
+Now, you can specify and use the SOCKS proxy IP addresses in a variable in your code.

 proxies = {